$11,325.77

 Students in the Occupational Therapy Assistant program can attend full or part time.

-Occupational Therapy Assistant classes may be offered at these Madison College campuses:
+In-Person Occupational Therapy Assistant instruction is offered at the Madison College Truax campus.

 Your Advantages at Madison College